PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 # Part 1: Git

+During this workshop, you will learn the following:
+- The basics of git (you're probably already familiar with these) -

 ## Introduction

 There are a bunch of hyperlinks in this workshop, it is meant to give you as much information as possible so please follow them and read the website content.

 There are some git commands that won't really be seen on their own but will be mentioned on some parts where it matters.

+If you feel that information has been left out, you can always check the man.

-## Step 0 - Project initialization
+## Step 0 - Initialization

 Even though it seems obvious, you need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed for this workshop